Below are questions commonly asked by current VPA undergraduate students. If you can't find the answer to your question here, please contact us.

 - Studio courses are usually offered through art, design, or transmedia.
 The content of the courses directly relates to the preparation of students for professional careers in art, design, and transmedia.
 The course content includes, but is not limited to, conceptualization, process, product, and critique of creative work in studio practice.
 These courses meet for a much longer time, for a minimum of four hours per week for the duration of the semester.
 Usual meeting patterns are: the class meets once per week for four+ hours, or the class meets twice per week, usually for two or more hours each.

-Students can download a list that will assist you in identifying courses that can count as studio, academic, or art/design history electives:
+Students can refer to our Advising & Registration page to download lists of courses that can count as studio, academic, or art history electives.

 Please check with your advisor for additional guidance (for example, film is more restrictive with the academics, and the entire transmedia department has a category, Studies in Culture, that differs from program to program.)